Chapter 16 - Physical Hazards

-- Liquid to gas expansion ratio: one volume of liquid will vaporize and expand to about 700 times that volume, as a gas, and thus can build up tremendous pressures in a closed system.
-Therefore dispensing areas need to be well ventilated.
+- Liquid to gas expansion ratio: one volume of liquid nitrogen will vaporize and expand to about 700 times that volume, as a gas, and thus can build up tremendous pressures in a closed system.
+Therefore, dispensing areas need to be well ventilated.
 Avoid storing cryogenics in cold rooms, environmental chambers, and other areas with poor ventilation.
-If necessary, install an oxygen monitor/oxygen deficiency alarm and/or toxic gas monitor before working these materials in confined areas.
+If necessary, install an oxygen monitor/oxygen deficiency alarm and/or toxic gas monitor before working with these materials in confined areas.

-- Examples: Methane, Propane, Hydrogen, Acetylene
+Examples: Methane, Propane, Hydrogen, Acetylene, flammable gas mixtures.

 - Flammable gases present serious fire and explosion hazards.